EGI-Federation/gridinfo/glite-info-static-create/README.txt

 USAGE
-Edit the corresponding .cfg file for your use case and fill in the parameters needed.
-Then invoke the application with the module name.
-E.g.:
+Edit the corresponding .cfg file for your module and fill in the parameters needed.
+Invoke glite-info-create.sh without arguments for help if needed.

-./glite-info-static-create.sh site

 The resulting LDIF files will be created in the output/ directory.

 CORE STRUCTURE
-  glite-info-static-create.sh   The main script to invoke README.txt                    This file usage.txt                     The usage file printed in the script's help ChangeLog.txt                 Change log for each version
+  glite-info-create.sh          The main script to invoke README.txt                    This file

 MODULE STRUCTURE